Victim Assistance Program

 • The Oregon Psychiatric Security Review Board (503-229-5596) or the State Hospital Review Panel (503-945-2800) if the offender is found Guilty Except for Insanity (GEI).

-VINE (Victim Information Notification Everyday) gives crime victims 24-hour access to information about adult offenders in custody and youth offenders in Oregon Youth Authority facilities.
+VISOR (Victim Information System In Oregon) gives crime victims 24-hour access to information about adult offenders in custody and youth offenders in Oregon Youth Authority facilities.
 The custody information in adult cases includes:

 • the location of custody